Bilingual/Bicultural Studies (BLS)

 During the academic year, each student works in placements in a field experience directly related to his or her profession in the Greater Philadelphia/New Jersey Latino community.
 Teachers assist in bilingual schools; police in districts in bilingual neighborhoods; and social workers in social agencies dealing with Latinos, etc.

-The major objectives of this course are to develop an appreciation of diverse cultural backgrounds, especially among Latinos and Anglos, and to develop awareness of the complexity of cross-cultural communication.
+The major objectives of this course are to develop and understanding of the process of second language acquisition in school, and to develop an appreciation of diverse cultural backgrounds in multicultural classrooms, especially among Latinos and Anglos, and to develop awareness of the complexity of cross-cultural communication in schools and the community.
 The following areas are considered as they relate to the dynamics of cross-cultural communication: the communication process; group properties and communication; linguistic approaches; the nonverbal element of communication systems, especially related to Anglos and Latinos; language and culture; language as social behavior; and channels of communication.

 The course analyzes various methodologies used in teaching English as a second language.
 Emphasis is placed upon methods in teaching, listening, and speaking.
 Microteaching of difficult points of pronunciation and grammar is also emphasized.
 Significant attention is given to effective techniques in second-language acquisition.